 (By the way, how to pop them out evolves: I got better at it as I went.
 The first time I made chips I was careful and it took me 5 minutes to get them all out!
 Oy.
 I learned to be a bit ruthless.
 The chips stay intact, so just go to it or ask a kiddo to help.)

-If you make these recipes, I’d *love* to see your creations!
-This was a really playful series of recipes to develop and make; they’re confetti for the soul!
-Meaning~ even the process is celebratory, anticipatory, and exciting!
+These recipes were a really playful series to develop and make; they’re confetti for the soul!
+Meaning — even the process is celebratory, anticipatory, and exciting!
 Quick, cute and magical: multi-flavored Paleo/GAPS (chocolate) chips!

 Recipes, Ingredients and Flavors